Youth With You season 1: Main

-MC Jin is a rap instructor in Youth With You.
-MC Jin will share his experience and guide the trainees to become a better rapper.
-Known as the "Chinese rap legend," MC Jin will share his secret of mastering the rhythm of rap.
-In the talent show, MC Jin will learn Chinese with the trainees and work with trainees together.
+MC Jin was a rap instructor in Youth With You.
+He shared his experience and guide the trainees to become a better rapper.
+Known as the "Chinese rap legend", MC Jin shared his secret of mastering the rhythm of rap.
+He also learned Chinese with the trainees and work with them together.
 He returned as the rap mentor from Idol Producer.